-The Insty Connect Explorer is a mobile cellular connectivity system designed by part-time RVer Nick of the blog and YouTube channel "We Can Explore It" in response to his frustrations with the limitations of the MOFI 4500 he had been using for the past several years to keep his family connected.
+Insty Connect is a small family-run business created by part-time RVer Nick of the blog and YouTube channel "We Can Explore It" in response to his frustrations with connectivity options for RVers.

-The original Insty Connect Explorer bundle combined an indoor gigabit 802.11ac router, coupled via USB with an outdoor cellular modem tightly integrated into a custom 3D printed "Angel Wings" MIMO antenna enclosure.
-There was also an optional "Binoculars" directional MIMO antenna system available.
+The Insty Connect Explorer system has undergone several iterations and options but generally consists of an indoor gigabit 802.11ac router coupled with an outdoor cellular modem tightly integrated into a custom 3D printed antenna enclosure.

-Layered on top of the hardware is a mobile-friendly software interface that makes it relatively easy to lock to particular cellular bands and even to manually select different towers.
+Layered on top of the hardware is a mobile-friendly software interface that makes it relatively easy to lock to particular cellular bands and even to select different towers manually.
+The POE modem module has firmware on the module itself, allowing it to be used with almost any router with an Ethernet WAN port.

-Though the overall Insty Connect solution has more limited capabilities compared to advanced routers that can use multiple connections at once, we consider the Insty Connect to be a "Top Pick" and worthy of consideration for anyone looking for a cellular-focused RV connectivity system.
+Overall, the Insty Connect solution is innovative but is focused on optimizing for a single cellular connection.
+It, therefore, has limited multi-WAN capabilities compared to advanced routers that can use multiple connections at once.
+However, we consider the Insty Connect a "Top Pick" and worthy of consideration for anyone looking for a cellular-focused RV connectivity system.

 Specifications